Micro Encoder FAQ

 Using an LED as the light source, the encoder detects electrical signals with a light-receiving element based on the light and dark pattern passing through the rotating slit disk.

-For reference, other detection methods include magnetic type, Hall element, electrostatic type, and electromagnetic induction type, resolver.
+For reference, other detection methods include magnetic type, Hall element, electrostatic type, electromagnetic induction type, and resolver.

 The biggest difference is whether homing is required or not.